 4.1 Cost recovery objectives

-The objective initially set by the ECB Governing Council in 2007 was that TARGET2 should recover all costs (with the exception of the “public good factor”) over the six-year amortisation period, i.e. between May 2008 and April 2014.
-This covers its development costs, running costs, overhead costs and capital costs.
+The objective initially set by the ECB Governing Council in 2007 was for TARGET2 to recover all its costs (with the exception of the “public good factor”) over the six-year amortisation period, i.e. between May 2008 and April 2014.
+This included its development costs, running costs, overhead costs and capital costs.

 The evolution of TARGET2’s cost recovery rate since the finalisation of its migration phase in 2008 is shown in Chart 34 below.

-At the time of TARGET2’s development, a number of assumptions were made regarding the volume of operations when considering cost recovery.
-It was estimated that in the first year of operations (i.e. from May 2008 to April 2009), TARGET2 would settle a total of 93.05 million transactions and that this figure would then have to increase by an average of 6% per year.
-While the objective was met in the year the system was launched, the overall economic slowdown and exceptional market conditions in the following years made it impossible to meet the target 6% increase.
-Since TARGET2’s launch, the system has seen an average annual decrease in billed traffic of 0.9%.
-This largely explains why cost recovery, for the first few years of operation, was only around 90%.
+At the time of TARGET2’s development, a number of assumptions were made about the volume of operations in relation to cost recovery.
+It was estimated that in the first year of operations (i.e. from May 2008 to April 2009), TARGET2 would settle a total of 93.05 million transactions and that this figure would then need to increase by an average of 6% per year.
+Although the objective was met in the year the system was launched, the overall economic slowdown and exceptional market conditions in the following years made it impossible to meet the target 6% increase.
+Since TARGET2’s launch, the system has seen an average annual decrease in billed traffic of 0.8%, which largely explains why cost recovery, for the first few years of operation, was only around 90%.

 - 94% of the direct participants in the SSP opted for the flat fee option (i.e. option A), while 6% opted for the degressive fee option (i.e. option B).
 This shows that TARGET2 is capable of attracting both the major market players as well as a large number of small and medium-sized institutions.

-- The participants opting for pricing option B generated, in total, around 87% of the billed traffic.
-As a result of this concentration effect, 29% of all billed transactions were priced at the lowest pricing band, i.e. €0.125.
+- The participants opting for pricing option B generated, in total, around 88% of billed traffic.
+As a result of this concentration effect, 31% of all billed transactions were priced at the lowest pricing band, i.e. €0.125.
 This demonstrates that key participants, particularly multi-country banks, benefited from the attractive degressive fee option offered by TARGET2 and from the competitive group pricing offers.

 - 73% of TARGET2 revenues were variable, i.e. came from transaction fees, while fixed subscription fees accounted for 27%.